-Effective May 2017 the Company has a Restricted Share Unit Plan which was established as a method by which equity-based incentives may be awarded to the directors, officers and employees of, and consultants to, the Company to recognize and reward their significant contributions to the long-term success of the Company and to align their interests more closely with the shareholders of the Company.
+The Company has a Restricted Share Unit Plan which was established as a method by which equity-based incentives may be awarded to the directors, officers and employees of, and consultants to, the Company to recognize and reward their significant contributions to the long-term success of the Company and to align their interests more closely with the shareholders of the Company.
+Restricted Share Units ("RSUs") may be settled in common shares, or a combination of common shares at the option of Company.

-The fair value of the Restricted Share Units ("RSUs") are measured at fair value at the date of grant and are expensed as compensation costs over the vesting period with a corresponding increase in contributed surplus.
-Fair value is determined as the average of the highest and lowest selling price of the Company's common stock on the day the RSUs are issued.
-Upon vesting of the RSUs the amount originally credited to contributed surplus is allocated to share capital.
+The fair value of the RSUs are measured at fair value at the date of grant and are expensed as compensation costs over the vesting period with a corresponding increase in reserves.
+Fair value is determined as the average of the highest and lowest selling price of the Company's common shares on the day the RSUs are issued.
+Upon vesting of the RSUs the amount originally credited to reserves is allocated to common shares.